FrankBro/be-tree/README.md

 * For variables that allow undefined, keep in mind that `match_be_tree` will always need to go down pnode's with those variables.
 Therefore, we rank them worse in the scoring part because they will cause a bunch of useless evaluations.
 * Integer, float and bool can be split into a pnode/cdir.
 Strings with a bound can also be selected.
 * Integer and string lists always assume they will show up in the same order, this will be wrong until we implement sorting them
+* Short-circuiting is at the sub level, not at the individual node level.
+When it's at the node level, it's actually slower.

 ## TODO
 * Domain: